RuttalaHarish/RuttalaHarish/README.md

 ## 🚀 Featured Projects

+## Projects
+Here are some featured projects that you can see live:

 | Project | Description | Technologies / Notes | Live Link |
 |---|---|---|---|
 | **Crop Recommendation System** | Machine learning app to recommend crops based on soil and environmental data | Python, Pandas, NumPy, Scikit-learn, Streamlit | [View Live](https://crop-recommendation-system-using-machine-learning-ruttalaharish.streamlit.app/) |